 If a bus is equipped with seat belts, drivers must remind students to use seat belts.

-Drivers, unless it is necessary to use the restroom or in an emergency, will not stay at the schools.
-Drivers must return to base immediately.
+Drivers/monitors, unless it is necessary to use the restroom or in an emergency, will not stay at the schools.
+Drivers/Monitors must return to base immediately.

-Drivers are not authorized to stop at convenience stores or any other place to purchase items.
+Drivers/monitors are not authorized to stop at convenience stores or any other place to purchase items.
 Request permission to use a convenience store for a 10-100 when the school’s restrooms are not available (7 to 10 minutes).
 You must request permission and report to dispatch when you are back on route.

 Close the loading doors whenever you are away from your bus.